iotaledger/identity.rs/identity_iota/README.md

 ## Example: Creating an Identity

-The following code creates and publishes a new IOTA DID Document to the Shimmer Testnet.
+The following code creates and publishes a new IOTA DID Document to a locally running private network.
+See the [instructions](https://wiki.iota.org/hornet/develop/how_tos/private_tangle) on running your own private network.

 _Cargo.toml_